What’s the Best Way to Sell Your Retirement Community Home?

 If you’d rather get an expert’s opinion, an experienced real estate professional can advise you on the projected resale value of this type of housing before you buy, which should put you more at ease should you need to sell.

 “For obvious reasons, they are very popular, and we get specific requests from clients that are looking for 55-plus because they want to be around folks their own age.
-They don’t want to have a bunch of partying teenagers and screaming kids by the pool,” said Wills, who has 20 years of experience and is a Seniors Real Estate Specialist, skilled in handling transactions for senior residents.
+They don’t want to have a bunch of partying teenagers and screaming kids by the pool,” said Wills, who has over 20 years of experience and is a Seniors Real Estate Specialist skilled in handling transactions for senior residents.

 Whether potential buyers can park on the street or in your driveway is but one hurdle, however.
 Remember what you went through before buying your particular retirement home.